General Insurance FAQs

 A. Yes.
-If the consumer fails to pay the premium on any auto insurance policy, or if the consumer's license has been suspended or revoked during the term of the auto insurance policy, an auto insurance policy may be cancelled at the discretion of the insurance company.
+If the consumer fails to pay the premium on any auto insurance policy, or if the consumer’s license has been suspended or revoked during the term of the auto insurance policy, an auto insurance policy may be canceled at the discretion of the insurance company.
 Your premium will be refunded, but you may receive less than the unearned premium due to cancellation processing fees or non-refundable policy setup fees.

 Q. I’ve had an accident with an uninsured motorist.
 What do I do?